lumina-networks/mininet-topology/README.md

 ```

 * **host**: a list of host identified by name.
-It must also contain a network and gateway
+It must contain a network ip/mask and gateway.

 ```
 host: